AdwaitB/cs6210/p1/memory/src/Readme.md

 ### Notations and Heuristics

-> The buffer value $S_b$ is the minumum amount of memory that should remain unused in a machine.
+> Realistic value of how much a process might need in 1 sec.

 Let us take an example.
 Say the running program has a custom data structure that takes $S_{ds}$ bytes of memory.
 In practical cases, considering on an average an $O(log(n))$ complexity, the program in less than 1 second can only process $10^6$ such data structures.
 So the amount of memory it needs in a second should be less than $S_{ds}*10^6 B$ = $S_{ds} MB$ of memory.

 For practical consideration let us say a practical class can store a max of $100B$, then the total required memory free in an OS should be $100 MB$.

+**Heuristic 0**: Realistic memory usage of a process in a second.

+**H00**: 100MB.

+> The buffer value $S_b$ is the minumum amount of memory that should remain unused in a machine.

-One more thing to consider here is the number of demanding processes in an OS.
+One more thing to consider from the realistic value is the number of demanding processes in an OS.
 If we consider that there are 2 demanding processes in an OS, then we will need $200 MB$ of memory.
 It will be logical if we scale the $S_b$ based on the current memory requirements.

 **Heuristic 1**: Value of $S_b$.